This week is huge..

 Here's how it's done.
 Don't blink though, you'll totally miss the entire 'elaborate' process.

-Hummus - adapted from Ina Garten {who else}
+Hummus - adapted from Ina Garten {who else}1 garlic clove roughly chopped

 2 10oz cans of good quality Garbanzo beans